panchnayak/kubernetes-dev/deploy-k8s-cluster/install-istio.md

-## Installing ISTI Service Mesh on your Cluster
+## Installing Istio "Service Mesh" on your Kubernetes Cluster